promoting your portfolio and getting paid work

 Promoting Your Portfolio And Getting Paid Work

 So, you’ve managed to put together your portfolio.
 If you feel ready to take the next step, it’s time to start getting some paid work under your belt!
-In this post, I’m going to be looking at ways of promoting your portfolio and getting paid work.
+In this post, we’ll explore ways of promoting your portfolio and getting paid work.
 This is one of the most important skills in any freelancer’s toolkit.
-It also happens to be the one that many of us find most difficult.
+It’s also one that many of us find difficult.

-Why is promoting your portfolio and getting paid work hard?
-Well, when you’re working for yourself and by yourself, it’s easy to become trapped in a bubble.
-Self-promotion is a fine art and it takes practice to get right.
+Promoting your portfolio and getting paid for work can be hard.
+When you’re working for yourself and by yourself, it’s easy to become trapped in a bubble.
+Self-promotion is a fine art that takes practice to get right.

-A lot of freelancers, myself massively included, struggle with imposter syndrome.
-This can be something that really holds you back if you let it.
+A lot of freelancers struggle with imposter syndrome.
+This can be something that holds you back if you let it.

 In this post, I’m going to look at ways you can overcome this if it affects you.
-I’ll also be sharing some ways you can grow your presence online and find those opportunities for paid jobs.
+I’ll also share some ways you can grow your presence online and find opportunities for paid jobs.
 There’ll be some affiliate links in this post to some places I’d recommend getting started on your hunt for paid work.

-How do you start promoting your portfolio and getting paid work?
+How to start promoting your portfolio and getting paid work

-One of the great things about working within the digital sphere is that there are various ways to promote your portfolio.
-What’s really helpful here is to try and differentiate between yourself and your work.
-It’s hard when the two are inextricably linked, but if you begin to treat your work as a business, a separate entity to you, then things become a lot easier.
+One of the great things about working online is that there are various ways to promote your portfolio.
+It’s crucial to try and differentiate between yourself and your work.
+That can be hard when the two are inextricably linked.
+Still, if you begin to treat your work as a business, a separate entity to you, then things become a lot easier.

 I always say that if my job were to promote someone else’s work and help them find jobs, I’d be great at it.
 However, when you’re doing it for yourself it can be challenging!